-Below are brief explanations of the ethnopharmacological "roots" of the adaptogenic concept.
+Following are brief explanations of the ethnopharmacological "roots" of the adaptogenic concept.

-Traditional Chinese medicine: Yin-Yang or Qi Balance, Balance Determining a State of Health and Lifespan
+Traditional Chinese medicine: yin-yang or Qi balance, balance determining a state of health and lifespan

-Traditional Chinese Medicine (TCM) is about 5000 years old, Figure 20.
+Traditional Chinese Medicine (TCM) is about 5,000 years old, Figure 20 (see next page).
 It means that billons of billions of people of the World's biggest population (currently about 1.7 billion Chinese live on our globe) have been treated with these herbal medicines/botanicals for centuries.
 It is unlikely that there were no benefits from this long-term experience with herbal medicine.

-Figure 20: (a) - "Shennong's Herbal Classic" is the earliest Chinese herbal textbook, and Shennong is regarded as the founder of agriculture and medicine in China. https://plus.google.com/+shenyun/posts/b94gY8yTaS1.
+Figure 20. (a)-"Shennong's Herbal Classic" is the earliest Chinese herbal textbook, and Shennong is regarded as the founder of agriculture and medicine in China. https://plus.google.com/+shenyun/ posts/b94gY8yTaS1.
 It was Emperor Yan, also known as Shennong, who invented ancient Chinese medicine.
 According to legend, Shennong's mother encountered a dragon and soon gave birth.
 Shennong was born with an ox's head and a human body, but this was no ordinary body-it was transparent, like crystal.
 Because of this, the effects of any food or herb could easily be identified upon entering his body.
 It is said that Shennong went into the mountains to test and record the effects of various herbs and medicinal plants.
 He tried hundreds of unique plants by extracting their juices with a magical whip.
-To counteract regularly poisoning himself, Shennong drank tea to detoxify his body.

-(b) - The symbol of Yun-Yang complementary and contradictory unity of two in one.
+To counteract regularly poisoning himself, Shennong drank tea to detoxify his body. (b)-The symbol of Yun-Yang complementary and contradictory unity of two in one.